apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Google (NASDAQ:GOOGL) Unleashes Its AI Game-Changer Gemini - TipRanks.com**
+**Donald Trump attends his New York fraud trial after skipping GOP debate**

-You can read more about it [here](https://www.tipranks.com/news/google-nasdaqgoogl-unleashes-the-ai-game-changer-gemini).
+You can read more about it [here](https://www.washingtonpost.com/national-security/2023/12/07/trump-ny-trial-appearance/).

 ## Requirements
 - Python 3.8